Ida Drury

 Gloria Steinem

 Ida’s research and expertise are centered on social work education and training, social justice and equity for family and children impacted by the child welfare system, humanizing interactions between street-level bureaucrats and citizens, and workforce development that facilitates child welfare system transformation.
-She is committed to the pursuit of justice, equity, diversity, and inclusion in all parts of her work.

 Ida received her bachelor of arts and social work at Wartburg College, in Waverly, Iowa.
 She earned her master of social work at St. Ambrose University, in Davenport, Iowa.
 She completed her doctor of philosophy at the School of Public Affairs at University of Colorado Denver in 2019.
 For fun, Ida likes to read fiction, anthropomorphize her two Norwegian forest cats, and attend concerts and comedy shows.